samplereality/godard/readme.md

 ### grammar.js

-This files contains your actual Tracery grammar.
+The grammar.js file contains your actual Tracery grammar.
 I recommend using a tool like Kate Compton's [Visual Tracery Editor](https://www.brightspiral.com/tracery/) while you're beginning to learn Tracery.

+### style.css

+The style.css file is where you change the look of your project.
+Even if you don't know CSS, you should be able to muck around enough to change fonts, colors, and margins.

+You can find some tips on [styling CSS](https://courses.digitaldavidson.net/elit20/styling-tracery/) on the DIG 220 course site.

+### Assets

+You can also drag and drop or upload images into the "assets" folder to include in your project.

+### Other Files

+The app.js and tracery.min.js files provide the procedural engine that makes the project work.
+You don't have to open or edit these at all.

+In fact, you could break the project by messing with these!